wikiwi/reassemble/README.md

 Most of the _Composables_ supports the use of [ES6 Symbols](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
 You can use _Symbols_ to pass _hidden_ props among your _Composables_.

-_* In some cases Typescript users will [lose type information](https://github.com/Microsoft/TypeScript/issues/5579)._
+_* In some cases TypeScript users will [lose type information](https://github.com/Microsoft/TypeScript/issues/5579)._

-## Note for Typescript users
+## Note for TypeScript users

-_reassemble_ is written in typescript and as such comes with its own definitions.
+_reassemble_ is written in _TypeScript_ and as such comes with its own definitions.
 They do not follow the same type definitions as _recompose_ so some manual work is required here.

 ## Support of recompose HOCs as Composables